jothika123dev/javascript_problems/README.md

 # javascript_problems
-# Reverse Words in a Sentence and Sort Arrays
+## Reverse Words in a Sentence and Sort Arrays
-# Sort Array in Decending order
+## Sort Array in Decending order
-## Reverse Words in a Sentence

 ### Description